billsix/cprogrammingbook/doc/02-Variables.rst

 Declaration of variables
 ------------------------

-You may remember that in Chapter 1 we said that you have to declare the names of things before you can use them (the only exceptions to this rule are the names of functions returning int, because they are declared by default, and the
+You may remember that in :ref:`intro` we said that you have to declare the names of things before you can use them (the only exceptions to this rule are the names of functions returning int, because they are declared by default, and the